Shopify/remote-dom/packages/core/README.md

 const receiver = new DOMRemoteReceiver({retain, release});
 ```

+The constructor's configuration type is exported as `DOMRemoteReceiverOptions` from `@remote-dom/core/receivers`.

 ##### Host-owned element policy

 The optional `elements` configuration controls which element names the receiver creates.
 An array such as `elements: ['ui-button', 'ui-stack']` restricts names while retaining default member handling.
 An empty array accepts only text and comments.
 Omitting `elements` preserves unrestricted element names; it is not an isolation policy for untrusted code.